GTRONICK/MKS_ROBIN_E3D_Latest_Marlin/README.md

 Verify the bed dimensions, temperatures and drivers used, otherwise you could damage your printer.
-The included Robin_e3d.bin file, is a ready to flash file, just put it in your SD Card, insert the SD card in the board, and poweron.
+The included Robin_e3d.bin file, is a ready to flash file, just put it in your SD Card, insert the SD card in the board, and power on.
 The flash process will start automatically.